hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ]
 ```

-### 2.9.2 Using path query paramater
+### 2.9.2 Using path query parameter

-To use path effectivly, we must create placeholder objects with the names of the folders or directories.
+To use path effectively, we must create placeholder objects with the names of the folders or directories.
 By convention these are zero length
 with a [Content-Type](#content_type_request) of `application/directory`.

 > Note: these objects must a have trailing `/` in their names, i.e., `dir1/`, not `dir1`.